ARTBA predicts ‘modest growth’ from U.S. transportation construction infrastructure market

 Growth is expected in highway and street pavements, private work for driveways and parking lots, airport terminal and runway work, railroads, and port and waterway construction.
 ARTBA predicts the bridge market, which has shown substantial growth over the last 10 years, to remain flat next year.

-Federal surface transportation programs, combined with state and local government transportation investments, are the most significant drivers of the national transportation infrastructure construction market.
+Federal surface transportation program, combined with state and local government transportation investments, are the most significant drivers of the national transportation infrastructure construction market.

-With no new real federal money in the 2012 MAP-21 surface transportation law, still recovering state and local tax collections, and modest new housing starts, the pavements market will be uneven across the nation.
+With no new real federal money in the 2012 MAP-21 surface transportation law, still recovering state and local tax collections and modest new housing starts, the pavements market will be uneven across the nation.
 Pavement work is anticipated to be down in 25 states.
-Growth above a 5 percent range is expected in 19 states.
+Growth above a five percent range is expected in 19 states.

 However, there are at least two developments related to MAP-21 that could lead to additional market activity in the short term and strengthen the market in 2013 and 2014, Black says.

-Black also notes that major reconstruction work along the East Coast in states that were affected by Hurricane Sandy could be a market factor in 2013 across all modes.
-Additional federal, state, and local emergency funds for rebuilding this infrastructure could be a boost as projects get underway.
+Black also notes that major reconstruction work along the East Coast in states that were affected by Hurricane Sandy could also be a market factor in 2013 across all modes.
+Additional federal, state and local emergency funds for rebuilding this infrastructure could be a boost as projects get underway.